 As building material, locally sourced rusty-brown ironstone was used, just as it was for the Beguinage Church and Saint Sulpitius’ Church.
 In the Gothic period this ironstone was excavated and used for the construction of most churches along the Demer.
 It became a characteristic of the Gothic architecture found in Diest.
 The ironstone originates from the quarries of Rotselaar, Gelrode, Langdorp, Schaffen and Tessenderlo.

 The church was badly damaged during the iconoclasm in 1580.
 The church wardens refused to pay a ransom to the Geuzen (confederacy of Calvinist Dutch nobles), who then stripped and robbed the church of its metal.
 They destroyed most altars and artworks.
-To make matters worse, the tower collapsed, destroying the roof and the vault of the nave during its fall.
+To make matters worse, the tower collapsed, destroying the roof and the vault of the nave in its fall.
 Only the shell of the tower, the transept and the chancel were left standing.

 The damage was repaired around 1600.
 Instead of the slender spire, the current tower was built, which is far too small for the heavy substructure.
-Eight years later, the tower clock, which had been hidden during the iconoclasm, was put back in the tower.
+Eight years later, the tower clock, which had been hidden during the iconoclasm, was returned to the tower.
 The new clock comes from Mechelen.
 A little later, the triumphal group above the chancel entrance would be restored and new stained-glass windows fitted.
 The Gothic portal was replaced in 1777 by a Baroque bluestone portal.

 In 1830, part of the cross-rib vaults collapsed.
-A number of stained-glass windows and the stool from 1641 bit the dust.
+A number of stained-glass windows and the choir stalls from 1641 bit the dust.
 Due to a lack of funds, the idea of abandoning the church was considered.
 The church was, however, eventually restored according to the plans of architect Langerock, from 1898 to 1899.
 He also wanted to instigate the building of a 65 metre, monumental west tower, but the shortage of money put pay to these ambitions.
-Eye-catching highlights inside are the copper baptismal font, the neo-Gothic pulpit, the Grotto of Lourdes and the copper Madonna of Fatima (Kamiel Colruyt, 1946).
+Eye-catching highlights inside are the copper baptismal font, the neo-Gothic pulpit, the Lourdes Grotto and the copper Madonna of Fatima (Kamiel Colruyt, 1946).